digital-work-lab/open-source-project/docs/week_1_teaching_notes.md

 - Degree program (WI/ISM?)
 - Experience in programming, in git/python, open-source development? - always helpful
-- We "only" need EiAPS and JaP.
+- We "only" need EiAPS and JaP (after the Winter Term of 2024/2025).
 If you have not completed these, participate in the project in the next semester(s)

 ## What you will learn <a id="what-you-will-learn"></a>